dulibrarytech/donor-app/README.md

 4. nvm env config client/server (node_env set to production)

 4. npm install
+  - from project root, run "npm i"
+  - from /client folder, run "npm i"

 5. Private images - create folder and upload signature image file and letter header file to /img/private folder

-6. nvm build
+6. build client
+  - from /client folder, run "npm run build"

 7. If application is not running at domain root (i.e. app is accessed via a relative path from the domain root) update the following paths in 'client/public/index.html':